 Macabacus > MasterShapes menu.

-Next, append one of the following "flags"—a two-letter code wrapped in square brackets—to each MasterShape's name.
-This flag lets you specify how MasterShapes are displayed in your presentations—on selected slides, all slides, or certain slides, only.
+Next, append one of the following "flags"—a two- or three-letter code wrapped in square brackets—to each MasterShape's name.
+This flag lets you specify how MasterShapes are displayed in or inserted into your presentations.
 Macabacus will not recognize as MasterShapes any shapes whose names do not end with one of these flags.

 There are important implications of inserting MasterShapes on slides vs. layouts.
 When you insert shapes on slides, the shapes can be easily moved, reformatted, or otherwise edited.
 When you insert shapes on layouts, they can only be be edited in Slide Master view—not Normal view.
 For presentation-wide MasterShapes that you want to avoid inadvertently editing or deleting, such as slide stamps or file paths, it is generally best to insert them on layouts, rather than slides.

 Also, note that MasterShape content (e.g., text that replaces a placeholder) added to a layout will appear the same on all slides using that layout.
 In contrast, MasterShapes added to slides directly can contain content that differs from slide to slide, whether or not those slides use the same layout.

 ||Insert on the selected slide(s), only|

 ||Insert on all layouts in the presentation.
 The MasterShape will appear on all slides, but will not be editable in Normal view, making this flag a good choice for slide stamps, file path tags, etc.|

 ||Insert on all slides in the presentation|

 ||Insert on layouts in the presentation that show background graphics.
 Whether or not a layout shows background graphics is determined by the state of the